 Each manuscript must include a separate title page.
-This page must bear:

-- The title of the article, the name(s) of all the author(s), all academic degrees, present posts held, complete addresses, telephone numbers and fax numbers and e-mail addresses.
-When submitting the article do not include any author information on the article itself. - The ORCID number of each author.
-This number must also be recorded in the relevant place on the sajot web site when the article is being submitted.
-To obtain an ORCID reference number and to learn about the benefits of being registered, go to:
+This page should bear the title of the article, the name(s) of the author(s), all academic degrees, present posts held, complete addresses, telephone numbers and fax numbers and e-mail addresses.

+Please include the ethics clearance number if applicable to the study.
+This number should also be included in the methods section of the article.
+The ethical clearance certificate must be available if requested.